The Last of the Famous International Playboys: Background

-"The Last of the Famous International Playboys" and follow-up single "Interesting Drug" are notable for featuring three of Morrissey's former colleagues in the Smiths—Andy Rourke, Mike Joyce and one-time Smiths rhythm guitarist Craig Gannon.
-For his previous solo work on the Viva Hate album, Morrissey consciously chose not to work with his former bandmates; Street commented, "I think he thought it would cloud the issue."
-All three sidemen also appear on the B-side, "Lucky Lisp".
+"The Last of the Famous International Playboys" and follow-up single "Interesting Drug" are notable for featuring three of Morrissey's former colleagues in the Smiths: bassist Andy Rourke, drummer Mike Joyce and rhythm guitarist Craig Gannon.
+For his previous solo work on Viva Hate, Morrissey consciously chose not to work with his former bandmates; Street said "I think he thought it would cloud the issue."
+All three sidemen also appear on the B-side "Lucky Lisp".

 As on Morrissey's previous solo songs, Street composed the music for "The Last of the Famous International Playboys".
-This included the song's bassline, in spite of the presence of Rourke.
-Street explained, "The songs I gave them to work on, 'Interesting Drug' and '...International Playboys' you know, they were my bass lines and such.
-I mean, Andy did his own version of it, but they were my bass lines. ...
-Andy is such a lovely guy, he would add to it, and he is such a great bass player."
-Street described the song "as a Fall type droning dirge," recalling, "Morrissey heard it and to my surprise said he'd like to use it.
+He wrote the song's bassline despite the presence of Rourke.
+Street said "The songs I gave them to work on, 'Interesting Drug' and '...International Playboys' you know, they were my bass lines and such.
+I mean, Andy did his own version of it, but they were my bass lines...Andy is such a lovely guy, he would add to it, and he is such a great bass player."
+Street described the song "as a Fall type droning dirge," recalling "Morrissey heard it and to my surprise said he'd like to use it.
 He came back a while later, suggested speeding it up, and presented 'Last of the Famous International Playboys'.
 I was stunned."